arthurgirard/Girard2025-RNN-Surrogate-Composite-Fracture/README.md

 ## Introduction

-This VUMAT subroutine implements an **extended Minimal State Cell (MSC) Recurrent Neural Network (RNN)** as a surrogate model.
-It is designed to predict the homogenized elasto-plastic stress-strain response and the **matrix fracture initiation** (when the fracture indicator $D=1$) in fiber-reinforced composites.
+This VUMAT subroutine is the implementation of a extended Minimal State Cell (MSC) Recurrent Neural Network (RNN) as a surrogate model.
+It predicts the homogenized elasto-plastic stress-strain response and the matrix fracture initiation (when the fracture indicator $D=1$) of a Reduced Volume Element (RVE) representative of a UD carbon fiber-reinforced composites.

+The model formulation is detailed in Section 4.1 of the paper.
+The VUMAT contains around 6500 trainable parameters (additional include of the subroutine).
+Those trainable parameters are found during the training and fixed
+The VUMAT features 5 states variables that are used by the network as latent space to store any time-dependant information.
+At each call of the subroutine, the previous state variable is used as input of the network this state variable is updated.
+The evolution of each of the 5 states variable can be accessed as history output in the .odb file.

-The model formulation is detailed in **Section 4.1** of the paper.
-This VUMAT implementation was used to generate the "Homogeneous FE with RNN" results for the structural validation (3-point bending problem) presented in **Section 5.6**.
+This VUMAT implementation was used to generate the results for the structural validation (3-point bending problem) presented in Section 5.6 of the paper.

 ## How to Use

 ## How to Explore results

 ## How to Cite